The Top 200 Drugs on the PTCB

 Singulair montelukast Leukotriene receptor antagonist

-Seroquel XR quetiapine Atypical antipsychotic
+Seroquel quetiapine Atypical antipsychotic

 Diovan valsartan ARB (Angiotensin receptor blocker)